Low-Rank Tucker Approximation of a Tensor From Streaming Data: Probabilistic Analysis of Core Sketch Error

 \section{Probabilistic Analysis of Core Sketch Error}

 This section contains the most technical part of our proof.
-We provide a probabilistic error bound for the difference between the two pass core approximation $\T{W}_2$ from \cref{alg:two_pass_low_rank_appro} and the one pass core approximation $\T{W}_1$ from \cref{alg:one_pass_low_rank_appro}.
+We provide a probabilistic error bound for the difference between the two-pass core approximation $\T{W}_2$ from \cref{alg:two_pass_low_rank_appro} and the one-pass core approximation $\T{W}_1$ from \cref{alg:one_pass_low_rank_appro}.

 Introduce for each $n\in[N]$ the orthonormal matrix $\M{Q}_n^\bot$ that forms a basis for the subspace orthogonal to $\M{Q}_n$, so that $\M{Q}_n^\bot (\M{Q}_n^\bot)^\top = \M{I} - \M{Q}_n\M{Q}_n^\top$.
 Next, define